palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/campaign_tables.rst

 S497_CD
 *********************

-Campaign Committee contributions received or made in the 90 days before an election, as reported on Form 497.
+Campaign contributions received or made in the 90 days before an election.

 Sample